mrazomej/AutoEncoderToolkit.jl/docs/src/index.md

     repository](https://github.com/mrazomej/AutoEncode.jl).
 We are always
     looking to expand the list of available models.
 And `AutoEncode.jl`'s structure should make it relatively easy.

+## GPU support

+`AutoEncode.jl` supports GPU training out of the box for `CUDA.jl`-compatible GPUs.
+The `CUDA` functionality is provided as an extension.
+Therefore, to train a model on the GPU, simply import `CUDA` into the current environment, then move the model and data to the GPU.
+The rest of the training pipeline remains the same.